 Single-panel doors don’t typically have sensors that tell the system if an object is obstructing the opening.
 Leave space along the opening’s side edges for the sensors.
 No rollup door can be installed without the sensors.
 Children and pets are much safer with the sensors telling the door that there’s an obstruction.
 The door automatically opens wide and remains that way.
 The obstruction must be moved before the system operates again.
 Your installer will test these sensors before completing the project.

-Tips for Converting Single-Panel Doors to Rollup Designs
+Converting Single-Panel Doors to Rollup Designs

 Give Garage Door Star a call today at (215) 353-5151.
 We are located in Philadelphia, PA, where you can discuss your property upgrade in comfort.
 Transform your home’s exterior with a new door from our stock.
 Your property value has nowhere to go but up.